-SAVING THE MONO BASIN SAGE GROUSE
+SAVING THE GREATER SAGE GROUSE

 Every spring, male sage grouse gather to strut their stuff in riveting mating rituals.
-Punctuating their displays with swishing, hooting, and popping sounds, males bob their heads, fan their tail feathers, raise their wings, and expand and contract distinctive yellow air sacs to compete for females' favor.
-But sage grouse “leks,” or mating grounds, are becoming less and less lively as habitat dwindles and numbers decline — especially in the Mono Basin area, where an isolated, genetically distinct population is holding on by a thread.
-Due to livestock grazing, development, off-road vehicles, and other threats, the greater sage grouse is disappearing from regions across the West; the Mono Basin area is one of the most crucial.
-The loss of this already isolated population would create a gap in the range of the species as a whole.
-It would ruin the integrity of unique Mono Basin ecosystems and rob the world of a genetically distinct, irreplaceable sage grouse population.
+Punctuating their displays with swishing, hooting and popping sounds, males bob their heads, fan their tail feathers, raise their wings, and expand and contract distinctive yellow air sacs to compete for females' favor.
+But sage grouse “leks,” or mating grounds, are becoming less and less lively as habitat dwindles and numbers decline.
+Due to livestock grazing, development, off-road vehicles and many other threats, greater sage grouse are disappearing from regions across the West.

+The Mono Basin area is one of the most crucial of these regions, harboring an isolated, genetically distinct population that’s holding on by a thread.
+The loss of this already isolated "bi-state" sage grouse population would create a gap in the range of the species as a whole.
+It would ruin the integrity of unique Mono Basin ecosystems and rob the world of a unique, irreplaceable sage grouse population.